GodVenn/EDC2023-Game-Development-Unity-Workshop/README.md

 # EDC2022 - Game Development in Unity
-This is a hands-on workshop where we explore Unity as a tool and develop a simple **3D platformer local-multiplayer game** from epmpty project to deployed .exe file.
+This is a hands-on workshop where we explore Unity as a tool and develop a simple **3D platformer local-multiplayer game** from empty project to deployed .exe file.

 ## Workshop Outline